Skip to main content

 Developed with early support

-HCWN is developed within Mudland Climate Lab, the climate justice and research pillar of Mudland.
+HCWN is developed within Mudland Climate Lab, the climate pillar of Mudland.

-The pilot phase receives catalytic development support from the BeVisioneers – Mercedes Benz Fellowship, which provides mentoring and structure as we shape this initiative.
+The pilot phase receives catalytic funding and development support from the BeVisioneers – Mercedes-Benz Fellowship, providing mentorship and early structure as the initiative takes shape.

 Walk with us

-If you are an Indigenous storyteller, researcher, community leader, media platform, university, funder or ally who connects with this vision, we would be happy to hear from you.
+If you are an Indigenous storyteller, researcher, community leader, media platform, university, funder, or ally connected to this vision, we would be glad to hear from you.

 Himalayan community illustration